reeseovine/dotfiles-old/README.md

 ### [Scripts](scripts)
 *Symlinked as ~/scripts*
+*Included in $PATH*

 All of the scripts below were either written by me or borrowed from someone else and modified for my use case.
-I don't want to reupload unmodified scripts.
-Instead, check out the section near the end with links to scripts and packages that I find useful.
+I don't want to reupload unmodified scripts, so for those, check out the section near the end with links to other scripts and packages that I find useful.

 **battery-notify** *by [beatle on archlinux forums](https://bbs.archlinux.org/viewtopic.php?pid=1037160#p1037160)*
 Runs in the background and warns me when laptop battery gets too low.